gfs/StreamRegex/README.md

     // No matches
 }

-// Get only the first match
-RegexStreamMatch match = myRegex.GetFirstMatch(reader);
+// Alternately: get only the first match RegexStreamMatch match = myRegex.GetFirstMatch(reader);
 if (match.Matches)
 {